Jhulford88/AltTrails/README.md

 5. To start the frontend, run "npm start"

 6. Now you can use the Demo User or Create an account

+## Features

+1. Trails
+Logged in users can CREATE a trail detail page
+All users can READ trail detail pages
+Logged in users can UPDATE and DELETE trail detail pages which they have created
+2. Reviews
+Logged in users can CREATE a review on a trail detail page ALL users can READ reviews
+Logged in users can UPDATE and DELETE their reviews
+3. Favorites
+Logged in users can CREATE a favorites designation on any trail Owners of a favorite designation can READ, UPDATE or DELETE the favorite designation through their profile page
+4. Collections (coming soon!)
+Logged in users can CREATE collections of existing trails All users can Read collections of existing trails created by other users Logged in users can UPDATE collections which they have created Logged in users can DELETE collections which they have created
+5. Search / Categories
+All users can READ and UPDATE filtered trails based on what the user types into the search bar or by navigating through category links
+6. AWS Implementation
+All photos loaded by users will be automatically hosted through AWS